-On February 16th, 2016, the PLTA Board of Directors approved changes to the way obstacles are chosen.
-Rather than require specific obstacles, regulations now allow obstacles to be chosen based on the type of challenge they represent to the llama.
+Obstacles are grouped into seven categories based on the skill a llama is required to demonstrate when negotiating them.
+Complexity of obstacles increases from Basic through Elite trials.
 Listed below are the seven categories, their definitions, and recommended obstacles that fit the definition.
 Depending on the location of the trial, there may well be other obstacles that fit a category's definition.
 Unless specified otherwise, the Trial Marshal, with the Certifier's approval, is permitted to use alternate obstacles while keeping in mind that safety is paramount.